Diagnosis and treatment for a degenerative spine

-Some of the many degenerative spinal conditions include:
+Some of the many degenerative spine conditions include:

-- Bulging discs — Spinal discs that have swelled beyond their normal space
+- Bulging discs — that have swelled beyond their normal space

-- Herniated discs — Spinal discs that have ruptured, allowing the material inside the disc to escape
+- Herniated discs — that have ruptured, allowing the material inside the disc to escape

-- Pinched nerves — Compression of a nerve that can result in several different symptoms
+- Pinched nerves — that can result in several different symptoms

-- Degenerative disc disease — The breakdown of the spinal discs
+- Degenerative disc disease — which is the breakdown of the spinal discs

-- Spinal osteoarthritis — The breakdown of the cartilage on the spinal facet joints
+- Spinal osteoarthritis — which is the breakdown of the cartilage on the spinal facet joints

-- Bone spurs — Excess growths on bones, often caused by arthritis
+- Bone spurs — which are excess growths of bone, often caused by arthritis

-- Degenerative scoliosis — A curvature of the spine that can develop later in life
+- Degenerative scoliosis — which is a curvature of the spine that can develop later in life

 Degenerative spine diagnosis